 Trailing Spouse Add-on for Weaving Workshop: $385.
 Includes 5 nights lodging, 5 breakfasts, 5 dinners.

 - All weaving equipment and supplies to create a finished wool tapestry sampler that is approximately 18” wide by 24” long

 - 22+ hours of supervised instruction in English

 - An educational reference notebook of workshop materials

-- 6 nights lodging (double occupancy) with daily breakfast in Teotitlan del Valle at family-operated posada/bed and breakfast within easy walking distance of the weaving studio
+- 4 nights lodging with daily breakfast and dinner in Teotitlan del Valle at family-operated posada/bed and breakfast within easy walking distance of the weaving studio

-Final payment of the balance is due 45 days before the start day of the workshop.
+Final payment of the balance is due 45 days before the program starts.
 If the final balance is not paid by then, we reserve the right to treat the reservation as cancelled and no refunds are offered.
-Any registrations made within 60 days of the workshop start date must be paid in full at the time of registration.
+Any registrations made within 45 days of the workshop start date must be paid in full at the time of registration.